Times change and my website needed to change too. To see the 2020 update of this page click this link

 Tissue and muscle destruction (rhabdomyolysis) from any cause can cause a temporary rise in blood phosphate levels.

 Starvation, sustained vomiting and diarrhea have been associated with both high and low blood phosphate levels.

 A low blood phosphorus level is considerably less common that an elevated phosphorus level.
 The causes are also less well understood.

 Anything that causes your pet’s blood calcium level to go up will probably cause its blood phosphorus level to go down.
 That can include a recent large meal, the use of phosphate binding medications (eg aluminum hydroxide, sucralfate), corticosteroid medications or Cushing’s disease.

 Certain tumors that release PTH-related peptides, feeding very low phosphorus or low vitamin D diets, insulin or glucose injection and the diuretic (furosemide) have all been associated with low blood phosphate.

 Low body temperature (hypothermia) , hepatic lipidosis in cats, and some genetic kidney defects can also account for low blood phosphate levels.

 High levels of bilirubin in your pet’s blood sample or the use of anticoagulants in the collection tube (needs to be a red top tube) can cause falsely-low phosphate results.

-CBC/WBC and blood chemistry panel especially for elevations in BUN and creatinine, urinalysis with urine specific gravity looking for the low sp gr of chronic kidney disease, Free T4 levels for evidence of hyperparatyroidism, blood PTH levels for evidence of hyperparathyroidism, review of pet's diet
+CBC/WBC and blood chemistry panel especially for elevations in BUN and creatinine, urinalysis with urine specific gravity looking for the low sp gr of chronic kidney disease, Free T4 levels for evidence of hyperparathyroidism, blood PTH levels for evidence of hyperparathyroidism, review of your pet's diet